wrannaman/redactpii-node/README.md

 redactor.redact('test@example.com'); // "[REDACTED]"
 ```

-#### Anonymization with Unique IDs
+### Anonymization with Unique IDs

-Replace the same PII value with the same token throughout the text.
-Perfect for preserving relationships while protecting privacy.
+Replace the same PII value with the same token throughout the text:

 ```typescript
 const redactor = new Redactor({